cryptax/techweb/linux.md

 We have:

-- physical volumes e.g. disks or partitions of disks
+- physical volumes: e.g. disks or partitions of disks
-- volume groups: they have a name and you can add physical volumes to them.
+- volume groups: they have a name and you can add physical volumes to them. e.g you can combine several disks/partitions
 - logical volumes:  set its size, its name, where to mount it to and the volume group

 Creating a physical volume: